coder/coder/docs/templates/resource-metadata.md

 - [Secrets](../secrets.md#displaying-secrets)
 - Important file paths

-and anything else exposes by your Terraform resources.
+and anything else your Terraform resources expose.

 ## Example

-I can expose the disk size, deployment name, and persistent directory in a Kubernetes template with:
+Expose the disk size, deployment name, and persistent directory in a Kubernetes template with:

 ```hcl